 The 2019 Central Pacific Hurricane Season officially began June 1 and runs until November 30.
 The Central Pacific Hurricane Center monitors possible storms even during the off season.
-There are currently no hurricanes or other tropical storms that pose a threat to the Hawaiian Islands.
+Currently there are no hurricanes or other tropical storms in the central or eastern Pacific regions.

 Even when there is no immediate threat from a hurricane or tropical storm, it is important to make sure you have a family emergency plan and a 14-day emergency kit (see “What should I do?” below).